menu

 Demographics

-The rate of college-level education in Kent City is quite a bit lower than the national average among all cities of 21.84%: just 10.64% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Kent City with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.64% of people over 25 have a bachelor's degree or advanced degree.

 Kent City is a very ethnically-diverse village.
 The people who call Kent City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kent City residents report their race to be White, followed by Black or African-American.
 Kent City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 22.55% of the village’s residents.
 Important ancestries of people in Kent City include German, English, Dutch, Irish, and Polish.